 The Digital Transformation Agency's Policy for the responsible use of AI in government sets out the Australian Government approach to embrace the opportunities of AI and provide for safe and responsible use of AI.
 Transparency is critical to building public trust and is an important aim of the policy and broader APS Reform agenda.

-National Archives of Australia (National Archives) is dedicated to ongoing refinement and enhancement of our AI capabilities.
+National Archives is dedicated to ongoing refinement and enhancement of our AI capabilities.
 We will be transparent as we enable and prepare, engage, monitor, adopt, review, evolve, integrate and pivot to changes in AI, the technology environment and Government policy requirements.

 Accountable Official

-The National Archives’ Assistant Director-General, Technology, as Chief Information Officer, is the accountable official for Artificial Intelligence within Archives, including implementation of Australian Government policy requirements.
+The National Archives' Chief Information and Data Governance Officer is the accountable official for Artificial Intelligence within Archives, including implementation of Australian Government policy requirements.
 This includes ensuring National Archives is positioned for monitoring, measurement and capability development with AI.
 Central to this is a strong approach to governance, seeking to balance a culture of risk management with innovation.

 Governance

-The National Archives Access to publicly available AI (Artificial Intelligence) from NAA systems, outlines our principles, our risk tolerance, and the approval process for business use of publicly available AI.
-The Archives seeks to leverage our existing governance bodies and utilises the Information and Data Governance Committee (IDGC) for consideration of AI business cases.
+The National Archives Access to publicly available Artificial Intelligence policy, outlines our principles, our risk tolerance, and the approval process for business use of publicly available AI.
+The Archives uses the Information and Data Governance Committee (IDGC) for consideration of AI business cases.

-- our engagement with AI is confident, safe and responsible
+- engagement with AI is confident, safe and responsible – AI tools are Cyber assessed and staff are trained

-- our stakeholders have trust in our use of AI
+- stakeholders have trust in our use of AI – all use of AI is declared, and

-The primary use cases for internal AI adoption centre relate to:
+The primary use cases for internal AI relate to:

 Review